-It is now over 4 years since the death of my beloved daughter Caitlin.
+It is now almost 8 years since the death of my beloved daughter Caitlin.
 The Caitlin Fund has kept her name and her memory alive and the contributions received by friends and friends of friends have been used to make a real, positive and lasting difference to the lives of some young women and girls in South Africa.

 Gumboots continues to administer the fund and all funds go directly to the young women.
 I am extremely grateful to Gumboots for their help and continued support.
 The work they do in South Africa continues to benefit many people and really does make a difference to both young and old.

-It is with great pleasure that I am able to report that Vuyelwa (the initial Caitlin Fund recipient) is now at Rhodes University in Grahamstown, studying journalism, and is doing extremely well.
-She recently wrote that she has passed (brilliantly) all her assignments and course work and is halfway through the first year.
+It is with great pleasure that I am able to report that Vuyelwa (the initial Caitlin Fund recipient) has graduated in journalism from Rhodes University and is now doing a post graduate diploma to further her skillset.
 Without the fund, university would just not have been possible.
-Although she has received a loan/bursary the fund pays all her travelling expenses to and from home (about 600 miles), books, toiletries, sports equipment and day-to-day living expenses.
-Ensuring that she is able to complete her 4-year degree the Fund will need to contribute about £2000 per annum.
-I am aware that the fund has this commitment for the next 3 years.
+Although she has received a loan/bursary, the fund pays her accommodation, travelling expenses to and from home (about 600 miles), books, toiletries, sports equipment and day-to-day living expenses.
+She is a remarkable young woman who is dedicated to her studies and an accomplished sportswoman.
+I have witnessed her change and grow from a shy girl who lacked self esteem, to a vibrant and confident young woman.

-Zinhle Jabulile Kolle is now in her second year at the Tshwane University of Technology (TUT) in Pretoria, where she is happily studying Entertainment Technology, specialising in drama / theatre.
+Zinhle Jabulile Kolle is now in her final year at the Tshwane University of Technology (TUT) in Pretoria, where she is studying Entertainment Technology, specialising in drama / theatre.
 We visited her at college and were impressed with her commitment and the obvious affection and regard from her tutors, fellow students and the head of the department.
 She has developed into an incredible artist and has already been scouted to do some part time scenic art work in Johannesburg..

 We are delighted to be able to help these lovely, promising young women who have worked so hard.

 There are so many other young woman like Zinhle, Vuyelwa and Kamvelihle who are desperate to continue their studies, but do not have the means to do so.
 With your help, our aim is to assist these and a few others to reach their full potential.
 We would love to be able to expand the Caitlin Fund and support as many young woman as is possible going forward.

 If you have any other questions, suggestions or thoughts please email: firstname.lastname@example.org